-Welcome to the Conch & Coconut’s official blog, "Crack Open the Good Life" your source for all things Harbour Island and Eleuthera.
+Welcome to the Conch & Coconut’s official blog, "The Good Life" your source for all things Harbour Island and Eleuthera.
 Think of us as your personal island insider, filling you in on all the secrets that make the islands so magical.

-We have been planning to launch this blog for some time now and distinctly remember our discussion of topics for our first post.
-“Let’s discuss the best hotels for wedding parties” said one team member, while another wanted to discuss the“five reasons why you should order the lobster quesadilla at Sip Sip.”
+We have been planning to re-launch this blog for some time now and distinctly remember our discussion of topics for our first post.
+“Let’s discuss the best hotels for wedding parties” said one team member, while another wanted to discuss the“the five best places to get a Goombay Smash.”

 But then, the world changed, and so did we.

 So for our inaugural blog post, we’re going to be a bit more buttoned-up (we’re normally in bathing suits)and serve as a hub of information for Harbour Island and Eleuthera and the up-to-date COVID-19 travel protocols.
 We’ve pulled together all the relevant, up-to-date travel information you’ll need when traveling internationally to the Bahamas and specifically to our pink sandy shores.
 It's important to state here that the curfew for Harbour Island and Eleuthera has been lifted and all restaurants, hotels, retail stores and more are open and ready for you to visit!